Alberto-00/Kryptoauth-NFT/README.md

   Introduction
 </h2>
 <p dir="auto">
-  🎓 The Web DApp KryptoAuth is made with the aim of offering greater security during the authentication operation by exploiting the Ethereum Blockchain technology.
+  🎓 The Web DApp <b>KryptoAuth</b> is made with the aim of offering greater security during the authentication operation by exploiting the Ethereum Blockchain technology.
 The system allows any user to register and wait for a administrator gives him the permissions of "User" or "Admin" to carry out the operation of Login.
 </p>
 <p dir="auto">
   🏪 The Web DApp KryptoAuth allows users to purchase NFTs using <b>KryptoTokens</b> (personalized tokens that can be purchased by users by paying ether) and use NFTs to obtain discounts in various categories offered by the Web DApp.